Foreign Judgments Practice Note (GPN-FRGN)

 (b) non-money judgment must be in accordance with Form 136.

-3.8 A copy of the order for registration and all supporting affidavits must be served on any party against whom the registered judgment is enforceable.
+3.8 Copies of the order for registration and all supporting affidavits must be served on any party against whom the registered judgment is enforceable.

-3.9 A party seeking to set aside the judgment or to stay the enforcement of the judgment must make an interlocutory application in the proceeding in which the judgment was registered, supported by an affidavit (r 41.66(3) of the Federal Court Rules).
-The interlocutory application must be made within 14 days after the date of service of the order for registration (r 41.66(2) of the Federal Court Rules).
+3.9 A party seeking to set aside registration of the judgment or to stay the enforcement of the judgment must make an interlocutory application in the proceeding in which the judgment was registered, accompanied by a supporting affidavit.
+The interlocutory application must be made within 14 days after the date of service of the order for registration.

-4. Enforcing a Judgment as Between Dubai International Financial Centre Courts and the Federal Court
+4. Enforcing a judgment as between Dubai International Financial Centre Court and the Federal Court

-4.1 The Federal Court has entered into a Memorandum of Guidance between the Federal Court and the DIFC Courts.[6]
+4.1 The Federal Court entered into a Memorandum of Guidance between the Federal Court and the DIFC Courts dated 28 March 2014.

 4.2 The memorandum provides guidance to parties seeking to enforce money judgments of the DIFC Courts in the Federal Court, or seeking to enforce Federal Court judgments in the DIFC Courts, including guidance in relation to matters such as: